rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

     sh("<command to run slow test suite>")
 ```

-As a rule of thumb, the fast test suite should take more than 10 minutes.
+As a rule of thumb, the fast test suite should take no more than 10 minutes.

 And it is also probably more beneficial to try to speed up your test suite than
 to have a separate slow test suite after integration.